microsoft/microsoft-ui-xaml/README.md

 </br>

 ## 🔧 WinUI 2 (for UWP)
 WinUI 2 is a library of controls that provides Microsoft UI controls and features for [UWP apps](https://docs.microsoft.com/windows/uwp/index).
-Learn more about WinUI 2 [here](https://aka.ms/winui2).
+Learn more about WinUI 2 [here](https://aka.ms/winui2) or download the source code [here](https://github.com/microsoft/microsoft-ui-xaml/tree/winui2/main).

 </br>